 - I saw the park change from Spring to Fall.
 It was a beautiful green to yellow to brown and even white snow!

 - I watched newborn baby animals emerge in the spring and witnessed bison and elk engaged in their rut (mating) season.

 - The compliments and appreciation received by the visitors.
-It warms my heart each time someone says to me, “Thank you for what you do.
-We truly truly appreciate it.”, “That was a great program, I learned a lot.”, “Keep protecting the park, we need you guys!”.
+It warmed my heart each time someone said to me, “Thank you for what you do.
+We truly appreciate it.”, “That was a great program, I learned a lot.”, “Keep protecting the park, we need you guys!”.
 To all my visitors reading, thank you for all your kind words!